DDarrow123/NightAtTheMovies/README.md

 ## Setup Instructions
 In order to setup this game an API Key is needed from the MovieQuotes API ruby gem.
 Please access one here: https://juanroldan.com.ar/movie-quotes-api/#introduction

- * first cd into backend/night-at-the-movies.
+ * first `cd` into backend/night-at-the-movies.
- * run bundle and rails s -p 4000
+ * run `bundle install` and `rails s -p 4000`
- * then cd into frontend/night-at-the-movies-client
+ * then `cd` into frontend/night-at-the-movies-client
- * here run npm-install && npm start in terminal and you should be good to go.
+ * here run `npm-install && npm start` in terminal and you should be ready to explore the game.

  Have Fun!